 Cookbooks, deli goods and cooking classes on Helmholtzplatz…

 Goldhahn und Sampson is a Slow Food haven located on the Dunckerstraße side of Helmholtzplatz in Prenzlauer Berg.
 Run by the amiable Sascha and Andreas, this Aladdin’s cave for Foodies offers everything from “slow and conventional food: far flung and local, fancy bling as well as down-to-earthness”.
-That means you get champagne as well as Italian salami and German blutwurst, rare Sake alongside organic lentils, and esoteric spices as well as freshly baked bread and croissants.
+That means you get champagne as well as Italian–style salami and German blutwurst, rare Sake alongside organic lentils, and esoteric spices as well as freshly-baked breads from various bakeries across Berlin and house-baked croissants.

 Goldhahn und Sampson is posh—even for Helmholtzplatz—but it isn’t snobby.
 It’s a lovely space in which to spend time, which is good because you will probably be here much longer than you’d originally planned.